Data-Drop-Ins/data_management/intro-to-zotero.md

 In your Word document, find a line to insert your reference list.
 Then click 'Add/Edit Bibliography'.

 When you insert or delete citations in your document, the reference list will update to reflect these changes automatically.

-## Zotero Groups

-Zotero’s sharing ethos is reflected in its groups function.
-Groups allow you to create bibliographies that can be shared with other people in your team, either for teaching or joint research projects.
-Some groups are public, and can be shared [globally](https://www.zotero.org/search/type/group).
-Try searching for a topic, such as ‘digital pedagogy’, or something you are interested in.
-You might find a group that interests you.

-Alternatively, you can search for people whose work might interest you.

-When you are logged in, click on the Groups tab, then ‘Create a New Group’.

-Zotero provides different privacy settings for Groups.
-These are ‘Public, Open Membership’, ‘Public, Closed Membership’, and ‘Private Membership’.
-If you are selective about who you would like to join your group, you might be interested in closed membership, or even private.
-You will also need to provide a name for your group, so that it can be identified in the Zotero search feature.
-You may need to be creative with the naming, as group names are unique.

-You can also assign file editing permissions to your group, so users can contribute or change records in the bibliographies, or restrict it to just the group administrators.
-When you are ready, just select ‘Save Settings’.

-Records are held in your ‘Group Library’.
-You can manually add records to the Group Library, as below.

-Alternatively, synchronising your libraries with the Zotero desktop application allows you to import and amend records.

-Just open the Zotero desktop application, which should synchronise your Groups automatically upon start up.

-Navigate to the relevant library, and then use ‘File’ > ‘Import’ to import a bibliographic file.